-A number of flood defence infrastructure assets that belong to, and is maintained by the Council, e.g. the Wallasey Embankment and coastal masonry seawall (west of Backwood Hall Farm).

-WC is also responsible for 19 miles of sea and river walls between borough boundaries at Eastham and Heswall.
+A number of flood defence infrastructure assets that belong to, and is maintained by the Council, e.g. the Wallasey Embankment.
+WC is also responsible for 19 miles of sea and river walls between Borough boundaries at Eastham and Heswall.